tezan8171/netdata-monitoring-task/README.md

-# Netdata Monitoring Task – DevOps Internship
+# Netdata Monitoring Task

 ## 📌 Overview

-This repository contains Task 7 from my DevOps internship, focused on monitoring system resources using Netdata — a lightweight, real-time monitoring tool.
+This repository contains Task  focused on monitoring system resources using Netdata — a lightweight, real-time monitoring tool.

 ## 🛠️ Tools Used